 Individuals interested in taking courses at Defiance College who do not wish to work toward a degree may be permitted to enroll as a non-degree seeking student.
 A student may enroll in a maximum of 30 credit hours under this status.
-Course work is limited to a part-time basis not to exceed eight credit hours per semester.
 Non-degree seeking students are expected to apply for admittance through the Office of Admissions in order to become a degree-seeking student.
 Applicants must have a minimum of a 2.0 cumulative GPA after completing at least 12 credit hours.